-The term Gyan in Sanskrit means Knowledge Or intelligence.
+The word Gyan in Sanskrit means Knowledge Or intelligence.
 As the name suggests, it is also known as “Mudra of Knowledge” in English.
-It is one of the most important mudras that promote physical and mental health.
+It is one of the most important which promote physical and mental health.
 The additional names of the Gyan mudra are Vayu-Vardhak mudra plus Dhyan Mudra.

 Gyan mudra enhances knowledge.
 This is the reason why doing yoga asana develops our intelligence.
 Gyan Mudra is the highest of all the postures covered under yoga.
 When we do yoga in knowledge posture, our intelligence increases and the sleeping fibers of the brain are also awake.
 Therefore, to do this yoga, it is very important to meditate so that we can benefit more from it.

 Hence, knowledge posture is very important for our body and brain.
 The main intention of the Gyan mudra is to improve the concentration and sharpen the human memory.
 Practicing this posture regularly increases the intelligence of the practitioner and helps to eliminate negative forces and focus on attaining true knowledge.

 Gyan mudra is said to be important because the glands of the hands are related to our brain.
 Right-handed relationship The left brain and left-handed relationship are assumed to be from the right brain.
 The glands on both sides of the fingers function actively.
 This makes the sleeping fibers of the brain awake and enhances the human senses.

 How to do Gyan Mudra (Mudra of Knowledge)